 Getting around

 Cardiff is an accessible city with plenty of open and green spaces to enjoy.
-It is very easy to get around the campus and city on foot or bicycle, without the need to use public transport.
+It is very easy to get around the campus and city on foot or bicycle, and there are a number of measures in place to support you with your journeys.

 Finding your way around